Feature request #12324

 I realized that after I posted my last update.
 I added an int column and things started working.
 I now know the pattern that I need to use to bring SQL Server Spatial layers into QGIS.
 I need an int/bigint based primary key and avoid GUID as key.
 It would be nice to support GUIDs as key columns in the future.
 This is important if we start using QGIS to collect features in the field in disconnected mode and merge them with existing features in the office.
 GUID can be used as the unique internal id in this case.

 Thank you for your response and attention to my issue.

-#17 Updated by Robert Slivinsky about 2 years ago
+#17 Updated by Robert Slivinsky almost 4 years ago

 I have had similar issues editing MSSQL tables in QGIS.
 Seems to work fine for so many saves.
 Then after a while, when clicking save table, it takes longer to save.
 Then trying to save edits again, it freezes.
 While I assumed this was only a MSSQL editing issue, I believe I noticed a similar thing happen when editing .shp files so I wonder if it is purely related to MSSQL saves.
 Thanks, Rob